 If you need the dumpster delivered to a small driveway or alley, be sure to double check the dimensions of the dumpster with the hauler and compare it to the space you have available.
 It's very typical for all container sizes to be 8 feet wide, so width is usually not a difference maker.
 But length of the dumpster typically jumps up significantly with a move from a 10 yard container (i.e. 12 feet long) to a 20 yard container (i.e. 22 feet long).

 When considering the space you need, keep in mind that dumpsters typically have an 8 ft. wide door that swings open on the back.
 If you plan on loading through the door (rather than throwing debris over the top), then add an additional 8 feet of length needed for the door to swing open.

 There's no perfect way to choose dumpster sizes, but a 10 yard dumpster may be appropriate for a smaller residential cleanup projects.

 - Basement or garage debris cleanout

 - 1,500 sq. ft. of roof shingles (single layer)

 A 20 yard dumpster holds 20 cubic yards of waste.
 Common dumpster dimensions for a 20 yard dumpster are: 22 ft. long by 8 ft. wide by 4.5 ft. high.
 A 20 yard container is the right dumpster size for a projects larger cleanups.
 A 20-yarder can hold approximately 10 pickup truck loads of waste and debris (this may vary).
 This is one of the most popular dumpster sizes because of its price, compact footprint and capacity.

-What may fit in a 20 yard dumpster?
+What fits in a 20 yard dumpster?